 The ARSC Journal (ISSN 0004-5438) is a semi-annual, peer reviewed publication that serves to document the history of sound recording and includes original articles on many aspects of research and preservation: biography; cataloging; copyright law; current research; discography; technical aspects of sound restoration, etc., etc. Selected ARSC conference papers are a regular feature.
 The journal also includes book, CD-ROM and sound recording reviews, and publishes a running bibliography of articles appearing in other specialist publications and of related interest.

-The ARSC Journal is also accessible electronically through online subscription databases including International Index to Music Periodicals Full Text, International Index to Performing Arts Full Text (via ProQuest, by subscription 1998-present); Wilson Omnifile Mega and Wilson Omnifile Select (via Ebsco, by subscription, 2005-present); Academic OneFile (via Gale, 2008-present).
+The ARSC Journal is also accessible electronically through online subscription databases including International Repertory of Music Literature, International Index to Music Periodicals Full Text, International Index to Performing Arts Full Text (via ProQuest, by subscription, 1998-present); Wilson Omnifile Mega and Wilson Omnifile Select (via Ebsco, by subscription, 2005-present); Academic OneFile (via Gale, 2008-present).
 Check your local public or university library for availability.

 The editor of the ARSC Journal welcomes submissions: